akashm776/otco/README.md

 - CUB-200 produced meaningful OT structure: OT-Mix often selected rank-1/rank-2 hard negatives with sharp transport plans.
 - Ungated OT-Mix variants found useful local hard-negative structure, but did **not** beat the baseline in final retrieval.
 - Mixed batching was the strongest ungated OT variant and finished second among ungated runs: **1.32% Avg R@1**, below the baseline's **1.38%**.
-- **Mixed gated OT-Mix produced the best observed CUB-200 result so far: 1.44% Avg R@1**, above the baseline's **1.38%**.
+- **Adaptive gated OT-Mix produced the best observed CUB-200 result so far: 1.44% Avg R@1**, above the baseline's **1.38%**.
 - The main open issue is no longer whether OT can find hard negatives.
 It can.
-The issue is how to combine **candidate construction** and **loss gating** so OT pressure is applied only when useful.
+The issue is how to decide **when OT pressure should be applied**.

 This repository should be read as a **research artifact**, not a finished benchmark report.
-The mixed-gated result is a positive one-seed result and should be validated with additional seeds and ablations.
+The gated result is a positive one-seed result and should be validated with additional seeds and ablations.

 ---